 The Certified Beer Lover course is a fun and educational way to learn more about the world's favorite beverage.
 You'll start with an overview of what goes into beer, then see how to make it.
 We'll continue to an overview of the worlds major categories of beer and what makes them different.
 Finally we'll show you have to taste beer, at least in a professional manner!
 You'll have to take a quiz to show you were paying attention and then we'll provide you with a certificate that officially declares you an official "lover of beer".
 Most beer lovers spend about 6 hours with the materials before the exam, but you can take up to 3 months to take the exam.

-Sommelier of Beer
+Sommelier of Ale

-The Sommelier of Beer course is the first level for those wanting an industry grade certification on beer, beer styles, beer pairing and more.
+The Sommelier of Ale course is the first level for those wanting an industry grade certification on beer, beer styles, beer pairing and more.
 It is required before taking the Advanced Sommelier of Beer course but you do not need to take the Beer Lover course first.